ferv3455/ferv3455.github.io/_learning_go/ch3-composite-types.md

 ```

 - Defining a **named struct type**: `type person struct { ... }`.
 This binds the struct type to the name `person`.
+  - Structs can be defined at package level or inside functions.
 - Variable declaration and definition:
   - **The zero value has every field set to its zero value (not `nil`).**
   - Structs can be initialized with **struct literals**: